 - Throwing – treading: Both feet should be behind the current throwingline and inside the sideline.
 When you throw the kubbs it´s not allowed to take any step over the throwingline/sideline at all.
 This also applies hand or other body part.
 (Both feet on the ground behind throwing/sideline and standing still before its ok to enter forbidden ground).
 It is not allowed to jump and throw.
 It is allowed to lean forward when throwing and stand on only one leg, the leg that is in the air may be outside the side line.
 The throwing position is standing.

 - Kubb is allowed to be thrown “sideways” but still only with the underhandthrow, throws occurs from the baseline.

-- Kubbs may be thrown of anyone in the team but that player must also throw a stick.
+- Kubbs may be thrown of anyone in the team.

 - Kubbs that fall down and stands up again is counted as down.
 To qualify as to be down, all four corners must have left the ground.

 - Kubbs that falls down by mistake, raises up like nothing happened.